This page outlines the latest information from Bournemouth University and was last updated at 09.45am on 21 October 2020.

 - Our SportBU, ResLifeBU and Student Support teams are working hard alongside our Students' Union (SUBU) to ensure your university experience is still full of opportunities.

-- We expect student accommodation to be open from September for students as normal, with our ResLifeBU welcome programme too.
+- Our student accommodation is open for students as normal, with our ResLifeBU programme too.
 Our student accommodation partners are working carefully to ensure every building is safe whilst still feeling like your home from home.

 - Subject to national guidance, we’re currently planning to offer a full range of on-campus activities from semester two.